ArunDharani/Do-Day/README.md

 ## Step - 4.
 Add the following inside the env file
 First run `nano .env`

+Now you can change the credentials as per your data
 ```
 PORT= "your wish"
 DB_HOST= "you can also change this"